Magnum Work Boots: A Comfortable Take on Tough with INSITE’s Contoura® Insoles

 Is your brand looking for new innovations that add lightweight, durable materials to your athletic footwear?

-Insoles play no small role in how your customers feel in your footwear.
-In this first edition of our “Foams Matter” series, we explore the best insole materials for walking shoes.
+Sure, your work boots are durable, but are they comfortable?
+In the second edition of our “Foams Matter” series, we explore the best insole materials for work boots.